Elizabeth Holmes enters Texas prison to begin 11-year sentence for notorious blood-testing hoax - KESQ

 Attorneys representing Holmes did not immediately respond when contacted by The Associated Press for statement on Tuesday.

-FPC Bryan, a minimum-security prison camp located about 95 miles northwest of Houston, encompasses about 37 acres of land and houses about 650 women — including “Real Housewives of Salt Lake City” star Jennifer Shah, who was sentenced earlier this year to 6 1/2 years in prison for defrauding thousands of people in a yearslong telemarketing scam.
+FPC Bryan, a minimum-security prison camp located encompasses about 37 acres (15 hectares) of land and houses about 650 women — including “Real Housewives of Salt Lake City” star Jennifer Shah, who was sentenced earlier this year to 6 1/2 years in prison for defrauding thousands of people in a yearslong telemarketing scam.

 Most federal prison camps don’t even have fences and house those the Bureau of Prisons considers to be the lowest security risk.
 The prison camps also often have minimal staffing and many of the people incarcerated there work at prison jobs.